Tender2233/AmiyaJudge/README.md

 # code part
 The model is written by keras in the modol.py(not model.py)
-If you are wandering how we get the data ,just check the python Crawler,but please make sure you won't borther others.
+If you are wondering how we get the data ,just check the python Crawler,but please make sure you won't borther others.